jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

-HTTML5 Games most wanted
-2012

-The negative aspects of canvas are that performance varies across platforms and animation functionality isn't built in.

-WebGl is based on OpenGl ES 2.0.
-It's hardware accelerated (fast) and allows for some pretty complex visual effects.
-The negative aspects are that it is complicated to learn and isn't supported by Internet Exploer yet.

 The limitation of the HTML5 audio element is that it's purpose is really to play single audio files, like background music within a game.